 - 1/4 cup fresh lime juice (about 2 limes)

 - 1/4 teaspoon pink Himalayan or mineral salt

-- 1/2 small serrano pepper, chopped (about 2 teaspoons; optional)
+- 1/2 small serrano pepper, chopped (about 2 teaspoons) (optional; omit for Pitta)

 - 2 tablespoons cashew pieces

 1. Place a small frying pan over medium heat and add the ghee.
 Once hot, add in the brown mustard seed and cumin.
 Sauté these spices for 2 to 3 minutes, stirring frequently.

 2. Add the water, lime juice, and sautéed spices (with the ghee) to a blender.